cardano-foundation/cardano-academy/glossary.md

 **Phase** – A phase in Cardano is a high level collection of features described on the Cardano roadmap.
 See [CIP-59](https://cips.cardano.org/cips/cip59/)

+#### Pledge
-**Pledging**: when a stake pool operator assigns their own ada stake to support their stake pool.
+The number of tokens a block producer personally owns and contributes to block production is referred to as their pledge.
+Pledging is  when a stake pool operator assigns their own ada stake to support their stake pool.
 This provides protection against Sybil attacks by preventing pool owners from creating a large number of pools without themselves owning a lot of stake.

+#### Plutus
-**Plutus**: a Turing-complete programming platform for writing functional smart contracts on the Cardano blockchain.
+a Turing-complete programming platform for writing functional smart contracts on the Cardano blockchain.
 Plutus is based on the Haskell programming language.

 **Plutus Core** is the programming language in which scripts on the Cardano blockchain are written.
 Plutus Core is a small functional programming language — a formal specification is available.
 Plutus Core is not read or written by humans; it is a compilation target for other languages.